Boundary Waters Care Center COVID-19 Infection Prevention and Response Action Plan

 - Testing residents, tenants, and team members for COVID-19 based-on federal and state guidance.
 We follow all guidance from federal, state, and local health officials regarding testing residents, tenants, and team members for COVID-19.
 The frequency of routine testing is determined based on the number of COVID-19 cases in the local county.
 Those who exhibit COVID-19 symptoms are tested to quickly identify and quarantine residents, tenants, and team members who may be positive for COVID-19.In the event there is a confirmed COVID-19 case in our senior community, contact tracing will occur to ensure we investigate the outbreak properly and identify anyone who may have been exposed to the virus.
 We will test individuals per federal, state, and local guidelines, which may include testing everyone twice within 5-7 days of exposure.

 - Quarantining COVID-19 positive residents and implementing enhanced infection control measures.
-We have established a designated area in our care center for any COVID-19 positive residents where they are cared for and supported by designated team members.
+COVID-positive community members will be quarantined and supported by designated team members as appropriate.
 We continue to follow all infection control protocols as outlined by the CDC, CMS, and state and local health officials.
-COVID-19 positive residents remain in quarantine until they are well and cleared by medical professionals, and meet the CDC symptom-based criteria for return to normal activity.
+COVID-19 positive residents and tenants remain in quarantine until they are well and cleared by medical professionals, and meet the CDC symptom-based criteria for return to normal activity.

 - Taking environmental safety precautions.
 Our housekeeping team continues to take extra measures to clean and disinfect all high-touch areas throughout the buildings.
 This includes countertops and tables, faucet handles, toilet flush handles, door knobs, door handles, crash bars, bathroom and kitchen areas, elevator call buttons, and hand rails.